Islam in Macau: Mosque

 Macau currently has one mosque, which is the Macau Mosque, located at 4 Ramal Dos Moros in Our Lady of Fatima Parish.
 The mosque was built in the 1980s by the Muslim people from the second wave of immigrants during the Portuguese rule of Macau.
 This mosque is especially crowded during Sunday where most of the employees have their work break days.

+In 2024, numerous news articles reported that new Mosque will be built soon.

 Festivities

 Every year during Eid al-Adha, Muslims in Macau gather at Macau Mosque to celebrate the Muslim festivity by performing prayer and animal slaughtering for the needy and poor.
 The same thing also happen during the annual Eid al-Fitr celebration which is held at the mosque.